How to Lose Your Job by Supporting Palestine [UNLOCKED]

 But I realized, again, this is something that I needed to do to set a precedent that law firms can't, you know, just like target us for our background, our political opinion without accountability.

-Like, this is insane that it's taken honestly this long for us to kind of like push back and be more on the offensive.
+Like this is insane that it's taken honestly this long for us to kind of like push back and be more on the offensive.

 Because since I've gone public with my story, like I mean it when I say I've received dozens of messages about people who have had their offers rescinded, have also been doxxed or fired.

-So this is not exclusive to me, but a lot of other people can't go out in public because again, they also have their own financial situation in which they need another job, which I do too, but like we'll figure that out later.
+This is not exclusive to me, but a lot of other people can't go out in public because again, they also have their own financial situation in which they need another job, which I do too, but like we'll figure that out later.

+So in terms of the lawsuit, we filed the EOC with the state.
 So once that investigation is over, we plan on filing in federal court official discrimination claim along with other claims as well.

-And my co-counsel on the case is CARE Counsel on American Islamic Relations and the Rima Capitan, which is a partner at Rima Capitan Law.
+And my co-counsel on the case is CARE Counsel on American Islamic Relations and Rima Capitan, which is a partner at Rima Capitan Law.

-This is probably going to be a longer, a longer struggle, but the support that we've had around this and people that are like really willing to support in whatever way possible, they're like, whatever you need, like whatever campaigns you need, has been really nice.
+This is probably going to be a longer, longer struggle, but the support that we've had around this and people that are like really willing to support in whatever way possible, they're like, whatever you need, like whatever campaigns you need, has been really nice.

-And hopefully this could be like a longer term precedent, not only for me, but for all of those.
+And hopefully, this could be like a longer term precedent, not only for me, but for all of those.

-And I'm like, listen, I'm doing this for y'all so that you're not called into a meeting next week and like interrogated about your social media posts and your background.
+Again, I have friends in Big Law right now, and I'm like, listen, I'm doing this for y'all so that you're not called into a meeting next week and like interrogated about your social media posts and your background.

 So that's where we're at right now with the lawsuit.